Hope College

 Hope College is a private Christian liberal arts college in Holland, Michigan, United States.
-It was originally opened in 1851 as the Pioneer School by Dutch immigrants four years after the community was first settled.
+Dutch immigrants originally opened it in 1851 as the Pioneer School, four years after the community was first settled.
 The first freshman college class matriculated in 1862, and Hope received its state charter in 1866.
 Hope College is affiliated with the Reformed Church in America and retains a Christian atmosphere.
 Its 120 acre campus is adjacent to the downtown commercial district and has been shared with Western Theological Seminary since 1884.
-The Hope College campus is located near the eastern shores of Lake Michigan and is 2.5 hours away from two major cities, Chicago and Detroit.
+The Hope College campus is near the eastern shores of Lake Michigan.

 History

 Hope's motto is taken from Psalm 42:6: "Spera in Deo" ("Hope in God").
 The college's emblem is an anchor.
-This is drawn from a speech by Albertus van Raalte, the leader of the community, on the occasion of the founding of the Pioneer School in 1851: "This is my anchor of hope for this people in the future," (an allusion to Hebrews 6:19).
-The primary-level Pioneer School was later expanded to secondary and college-level education as Hope College.
+This is drawn from a speech by Albertus van Raalte, the leader of the community, on the occasion of the Pioneer School's founding: "This is my anchor of hope for this people in the future" (an allusion to Hebrews 6:19).
+The primary-level Pioneer School later expanded to secondary and college-level education as Hope College.
 Van Vleck Hall, which originally housed the Pioneer School, is the oldest building on campus (1858) and serves as a dormitory.
 It is the city's second-oldest building.
-The first college class matriculated in 1862, and Hope received its state charter in 1866.
 The college admitted its first female students in 1878.

 2015 marked Hope College's 150th year of education.
 The celebration began with the 150th commencement on May 3, 2015.
 The year held two grand openings, the Kruizenga Art Museum and the Jack H. Miller Center for Musical Arts, and the groundbreaking ceremony of the Jim and Martie Bultman Student Center.
 The college also sponsored the Presidential Colloquium lecture series, which featured an address by David Brooks on Christian education in the 21st century.

 A marker designating the college as a Michigan Historic Site was erected in 2019 by the Michigan Historical Commission.
 The inscription reads:

 In 1851, four years after settlers from the Netherlands founded Holland, the Pioneer School was established to meet some of the educational needs of the young colony.
 This school, the predecessor of Hope College, received direction and financial support from the General Synod of the Reformed Church in America.
 The school evolved into the Holland Academy, which in 1862 enrolled its first college class.
 On May 14, 1866, the institution was chartered as Hope College, and on July 17, 1866, the first class of eight students was graduated.
-The college’s name, seal, and motto are derived from a statement of the founder of Holland, Rev. Albertus C. Van Raalte, who said of the Pioneer School, “This is my Anchor of Hope for this people in the future.”
+The college’s name, seal, and motto are derived from a statement of the founder of Holland, Rev. Albertus C. Van Raalte, who said of the Pioneer School, "This is my Anchor of Hope for this people in the future."
 In the decades that followed, a strong college of arts and sciences was developed which continues to serve the church and the community.